mainmatter/playbook/project-procedure/digital-products/README.md

-Based on the gathered facts, the project team will be able to define a high-level objective for the project (e.g. a web application that allows customers to configure the client's product according to their needs and order that configuration via the client's website).
+Based on the gathered facts, the project team will be able to define a high-level objective for the project (e.g. a web application that allows customers to configure the company's product according to their needs and order that configuration via the company's website).
 That information should be written down in a short (aiming for about one page) mission statement document to clearly express the project's scope and goals.
 We also recommend defining one or more KPIs (e.g. _"number of sales via the website"_, _"number of support requests from users"_) to quantify the situation before and after the project for easier [evaluation in later stages](#evaluation).
 If no data is available for these KPIs, it might be necessary to set up additional tracking or conduct